-1. Introduction .
-2
+1. Introduction 2

-2. Result orientation in project implementation .
-3
+2. Result orientation in project implementation 3

-3. Starting up the project .
-5
+3. Starting up the project 5

 3.1.
-Fulfilling conditions .
-5
+Fulfilling conditions 5

 3.2.
-Defining the starting date of the project .
-6
+Defining the starting date of the project 6

 3.3.
-Subsidy Contract .
-6
+Subsidy Contract 6

-4. Contacts and communication with the Joint Secretariat (JS) contact person .
-7
+4. Contacts and communication with the Joint Secretariat (JS) contact person 7

 5. Project communication 8

 5.1.
-Key requirements for communication .
-8
+Key requirements for communication 8

+5.2 The Interreg brand (logo) 9

 5.3.
 Creating successful communication 12

 6. Project event quality and feedback from stakeholders 15

-7. Horizontal principles and project implementation 1 17
+7. Horizontal principles and project implementation 17

-8. Project administration and management preparations for project implementation and reporting 18
+3. Project administration and management preparations for project implementation are

 8.1.
-Project costs and documents 18
+Project costs and documents 19

 8.2.
-Project activities and documents 19
+Project activities and documents 20

 8.3.
 Templates to support project reporting 20

-9. Reporting in Jems 21
+9. Reporting in Jems 22

 9.1.
-Project privileges 22
+Project privileges (e.g. access to reporting) 23

 9.2.
-Contracting 23
+Contracting 25

 9.3.
-Reporting procedure 24
+Reporting procedure 27

 9.4.
-Partner Report 25
+Partner Report 28

 9.5.
-Project Report 34
+Project Report 39

 9.6.
-Checks of the Project Report and payments to projects 35
+Checks of the Project Report and payments to projects 46

-10. Project Modifications 36
+10. Project Modifications 48

+10.1 Modifications with no impact to the Application Form 48

+10.2 Modifications with an impact to the Application Form 49

-11. Project closure and duties after the project ends 36
+11. Project closure and duties after the project ends 52

 Annex 1.
-Interreg brand colour scheme 37
+Interreg brand colour scheme 54

 Annex 2.
+The Final Report content 55

-Changes made compared to the previous version of Guide for project implementation 38
+Annex 3.
+Changes made compared to the previous version of Guide for project mplementation 57